-A foster child is a member of the household who meets the definition of a foster child under state law.
+A foster child is a member of the household who meets the definition of a foster child under state Appare tritue is a intender of the industriol with inexts the climitation of account and under state law.
 In general, a foster child is placed with the family by an authorized placement agency (e.g., public child welfare agency) or by judgment, decree, or other order of any court of competent jurisdiction.